-As a result of the examinations and evaluations carried out throughout the university in the 24-25 academic year, it was determined that there were various inconsistencies and conceptual deficiencies in the expression of program and course learning outcomes.
+As a result of university-wide reviews and evaluations conducted in the 24-25 academic year, it was determined that there were various inconsistencies and conceptual deficiencies in the expression of program and course learning outcomes.
 In order to overcome this situation, it was decided to prepare a "Bologna Program and Course Learning Outcomes Preparation Guide" with the contribution of our Faculty.
 This guide was prepared and finalized (See Evidence 24), submitted to and approved by the University Senate and shared with all academic units (See Evidence 25).

-The Dean's Office requested the instructors to make the necessary updates (See Evidence 26) and the Education and Training Coordinatorship visited the academic units; the stages of the necessary work and procedures and the problems encountered during these visits were evaluated on site (See Evidence 27, 28, 29).
+The Dean's Office requested the instructors to make the necessary updates (See Evidence 26) and the Education and Training Coordinatorship paid visits to the academic units; during these visits, the stages of the necessary work and procedures and the problems encountered were evaluated on site (See Evidence 27, 28, 29).
 In 2024, the outcomes of all courses in our Faculty were updated by the instructors of the relevant course in line with the program outcomes and field-specific criteria, and course syllabi and program details were entered into the Bologna Information System (See Evidence 30).
 As a result of this process, 98.24% of the course information packages of our Faculty were completed and made available in accordance with the principles of transparency and quality assurance (See Evidence 31).